lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 The use of EncryptedKey is described in {{sect-5.2.2}}.

-Note: To indicate support for EnvelopedData the pvno cmp2021 is introduced by this document.
-Details on the usage of different pvno values are described in {{sect-7}}.
+Note: To indicate support for EnvelopedData, the pvno cmp2021 has been introduced.
+Details on the usage of different protocol version numbers (pvno) are described in {{sect-7}}.

 ### Key Update Request Content